LauHingPui220242638/project_open_hackathons/README.md

 Where is Tai Wong Ha Resite Village RCP and there is a recycling point?
 Can you give google map link?
+Where is Kwai Hing Road near Kwai Hing MTR Station and there is a recycling point?
+Can you give google map link?

+Kwai Hing Road near Kwai Hing MTR Station